 Hebrew and Aramaic are offshoots of Canaanite family of languages (which includes Phoenician).
 This fact is forwarded by the revered paleographer Joseph Naveh,1 the late influential philologist, linguist and member of the Israeli based Academy of the Hebrew Language, Edward Yechezkel Kutscher,2 and the current professor of the Department of Hebrew and Semitic Languages, at the Bar-Ilan University, Prof. Gad Sarfatti.3

 Both Aramaic and Hebrew drew from Phoenician for their respective writing scripts.
-In fact, in the from the ninth to tenth-centuries BC, Phoenician held an international status.(4)Joseph Naveh.
-Early History of the Alphabet: An Introduction to the West Semitic epigraphy and paleography.
-Jerusalem: Magnes Press.
-1982.
-Pg.
-54 Phoenician is severely under-represented in historic coverage, but is one of the leading contributors to the writing systems we use today.
-The Aramaic language remained more closely aligned with the Phoenician writing system until the 700s, where it began to alter its letters.(5)“Aramaic, Phoenician and Hebrew scripts in the 10th century are indistinguishable.
-9th century Hebrew is making some changes. mid 8th century, Aramaic begins its own identity.”
-Joseph Naveh.
-Early History of the Alphabet: An Introduction to the West Semitic epigraphy and paleography.
-Jerusalem: Magnes Press.
-1982.
-Pg.
-89 The Hebrew writing system began this morphosis much earlier.
+In fact, from the tenth to ninth-centuries BC, Phoenician held an international status.4 Phoenician is severely under-represented in historic coverage, but is one of the leading contributors to the writing systems we use today.
+The Aramaic language remained more closely aligned with the Phoenician writing system until the 700s, where it began to alter its letters.5 The Hebrew writing system began this morphosis much earlier.

 The patriarch of the Israeli people, Jacob, was firstly called a wandering Aramean in the Book of Deuteronomy.6 This reference shows how close the Aramean and Hebrew cultures and languages are finely woven together.7

 In fact, the influence of Aramaic is seen weaved throughout the Hebrew language history.
 After the fall of the Persians to the Greeks, the Jewish scribes adapted the Aramaic script exclusive to their culture and language which is called the Jewish Script.
 This change happened around the late third-century BC.8 The majority of the Dead Sea Scrolls are representative of this Jewish script.
 The Paleo-Hebrew script was abandoned by Jewish writers and copyists with some exceptions.
 The Samaritan Pentateuch is the best known text that continued to use the Paleo-Hebrew.